 A successful display ad campaign requires little bit of science using “best guess” then measuring the results.
 Testing and tweaking will help get the most out of every ad dollar spent.

 Another important thing is to stay on top of your analytics.
 Keep track and pay close attention to what type of traffic you are getting.
-Every change in Google algorithms can effect your ROI.
+Every change in Google algorithms can and usually will affect your ROI.

 The Adwords platform keeps evolving as well.
 How you do things changes as best practices evolve.
 Stay on top of the current training and trends for improved results.
-The three most visible changes lately are the way you set up display ads (dynamic), the fact the images on this post are now outdated as the sidebar ads are not longer available, and the platform inside your account is very different from the old one.
+The three most visible changes lately are the way you set up display ads (dynamic), sidebar ads are not longer available on the Google Search, and the platform inside your account changes on a revolving basis.

-You can easily spend hours every day working on your AdWords campaigns by just reviewing results and tweaking.
+You can easily spend hours every day working on your AdWords campaigns by just reviewing results and tweaking and keeping up with the changes.

 Advertising on YouTube

 YouTube is another of Google’s great acquisitions that took place in 2006.
 YouTube is still underutilized and often misused in the marketing world.
 Done right you can see a great return.
-One of the reasons for this is because you ONLY have to pay when your ad is watched.
-This means that really, the only people who will see your ad will be the ones interested in what you have to say.
+One of the reasons for this is because you ONLY have to pay when your ad is watched for more than 4 seconds or clicked on after the first 4 seconds.

 YouTube advertising can be targeted.
 Your ads can reach your demographic by location, age, and interests.

-Another reason to have a mobile ready site is because according to Google’s recent study, 25% of all YouTube videos are watched on mobile devices.
+Another reason to have a mobile ready site is because a high number of YouTube videos are watched on mobile devices.
 YouTube has its own Analytics tool to show you how people are watching your ads.
 It tells you duration and you can see where people are dropping out or clicking through.

-One great bonus is you can also build your own audience with YouTube so you can communicate directly with people who “subscribe” to your channel.
+One additional bonus to using the YouTube platform is you can also focus on building your own audience with YouTube so you can communicate directly with people who “subscribe” to your channel.

 YouTube Advertising Formats